How To Set Up A Market Stall Display

 Shop garment rails

 Clothing displays will need freestanding clothes rails.
-Grid mesh stands are a great multipurpose choice of POS display for markets and craft fairs as they can display small and large items from earrings to dresses, using configurable hooks, rails and other accessories, as well as being easy to construct and deconstruct as needed.
+Grid mesh stands are a great multipurpose choice of POS display for markets and craft fairs.
+They can display small and large items from earrings to dresses, using configurable hooks, rails and other accessories.
+Plus, they're easy to construct and deconstruct as needed.

 Market stall display ideas